English (United States)|Italiano (Italia)

 Clinical development

-The Clinical Research and Development (R&D) Department, in close cooperation with other company functions, is responsible for the research and development of new molecules from the first administration in humans to their registration and marketing.
+The Clinical Research and Development (R&D) Department, in close cooperation with other company functions, is responsible for the research and development of new molecules from the first administration in humans (Phase I study) until conclusion of Phase III studies necessary for registration and placing the drug on the market.
 In particular, the Clinical R&D Department concluded clinical studies aimed at recording a new liquid formulation of riluzole (Teglutik) in the United States and a biosimilar in Europe.

-The Clinical R&D Department currently includes a senior group of qualified bio-medical scientists who are responsible for the design and implementation of the clinical development plans of the molecules’ portfolio of the Clinical R&D Department.
-The conduct of clinical trials is also delegated to external CRO with which the Clinical R&D Department works in project teams.
+The Clinical R&D Department currently includes a senior group of scientists (e.g. physicians, personnel graduated in other bio-medical areas, project managers, statisticians) who are responsible for the design and implementation of the clinical development plans of the molecules’ portfolio of the Clinical R&D Department.
+The clinical trials conduction is also delegated to external CRO with which the Clinical R&D Department works in project teams.

 The company’s projects are developed by the Clinical R&D Department according to the modern criteria of developing new drugs, therefore using as much as possible translational medicine approaches, which provides for early patient testing and which allows for the collection of data on the same, and then return to better formulate the candidate drug for development more targeted on the pathology.